Specific guidelines for these programs and relevant documents and forms are available here.

 - Builds research skills through courses like “independent study”, “independent projects” and "undergraduate research".

-For BTech (CSE), the program structure, regulations about the program, including the requirements for graduation and the Honors program, are given here.
+For B.Tech.
+(CSE), the program structure, regulations about the program, including the requirements for graduation and the Honors program, are available here.